 Get into the school schedule early.

-Get your kids going to bed on time and waking up early for at least a few days before school starts so they know what to expect are rested enough to meet the challenges of the first few days.
+Get your kids going to bed on time and waking up early for at least a few days before school starts so they know what to expect.
+Getting enough sleep will help them be rested enough to meet the challenges of the first few days.
 Establish a before school and after school routine.
-You may find this after school checklist handy.
+You may find this after school checklist handy for the first day of school and establishing a routine.

 Make sure your child has a good breakfast and snack.